TechEmpower/FrameworkBenchmarks/frameworks/PHP/README.md

 #### Setting up Composer

 Add a `composer.json` file to your framework's root folder, e.g. `php-fuel/composer.json`.
-Ensure your `install.sh` lists composer as a dependency, and uses `composer.phar` to install the dependencies required by your project.
+Ensure your `setup.sh` lists composer as a dependency.

     # Note the order!
-Composer depends on PHP so it has to come second
+Composer depends on PHP so it has to be defined after
-    fw_depends php composer
+    fw_depends mysql php7 nginx composer

-    # Download dependencies
-    ${IROOT}/php-5.5.17/bin/php ${COMPOSER_HOME}/composer.phar install \
-    --no-interaction --working-dir $TROOT --no-progress \
-    --optimize-autoloader
+The `composer install` command will run automatically using the following flags: `--no-dev --no-interaction --no-progress --no-suggest --optimize-autoloader --classmap-authoritative`

-After installation runs, your framework folder will have a new `vendor` folder, e.g. `php-fuel/vendor` that contains all dependencies.
+After the installation completes, your framework folder will have a new `vendor` folder, e.g. `php-fuel/vendor` that contains all dependencies.
 Update your PHP scripts to either directly reference files inside of vendor, or use the `vendor/autoload.php` file.